 The Board may grant stock options under the 2016 Plan at a price of not less than 100% of the fair market value of the Company's common stock on the date the option is granted.
 The option exercise price generally may not be less than the underlying stock's fair market value at the date of grant and generally have a term of ten years.
 Incentive stock options granted to employees who, on the date of grant, own stock representing more than 10% of the voting power of all of the Company's common stock.
-The maximum term of incentive stock options granted to employees who, on the date of grant, own stock having more than 10% of the voting power of all the Company's common stock.
 The maximum term of incentive stock options granted to employees who, on the date of grant, own stock having more than 10% of the voting power of all the Company's classes of stock, may not exceed five years.
 The Board of Directors also determines the terms and conditions of awards, including the vesting schedule and any forfeiture provisions.
 Options granted under the 2016 Plan may vest upon the passage of time, generally four years, or upon the attainment of certain performance criteria established by the Board of Directors.
 The Company may from time to time grant options to purchase common stock to nonemployees for advisory and consulting services.
-At each measurement date, the Company will remeasure the fair value of these stock option sugrant depending on the type of award.
-Stock option pricing model and recognize the expense ratably over the vesting period of each stock option award.
-The amounts granted each are price of award.
-Stock option award.
+At each measurement date, the Company will remeasure the fair value of these stock options using the Black-Scholes option pricing model and recognize the expense ratably over the vesting period of each stock option award.
+The amounts granted each calendar year to an employee or non-employee is limited depending on the type of award.
 Stock options comprise all of the awards granted since the Plan's inception.